usfomicshub/usfomicshub.github.io/Workshops/Metagenomics_Workshop_Materials/index.md

 <p><strong>"She-bang" or script header</strong> - the she-bang <code>#!</code> tells the system that this file is a set of commands to be executed</p>

 <p><strong>Comments</strong> - comments, unlike the she-bang, just begin with a hash <code>#</code>.
 Comments are not read by the system and are usually used to describe what a certain piece of code is doing.
-This is good practice when coming back to coding after long periods of time or sharing code between others</p>
+This is good practice when sharing code between others or returning to a script after a long period of time away.</p>

 </div>